xelkano/redmine_xapian/README.md

 Redmine >= 3.0

 To use the full-text search engine you must install ruby-xapian and xapian-omega packages.
+In case of using of Bitnami stack or Ruby installed via RVM it might be necessary to install Xapian bindings from sources.
 See https://xapian.org for details.
 To index some files with omindex you may have to install some other packages like xpdf, antiword, ...

 From "Omega documentation":http://xapian.org/docs/omega/overview.html: